 I draw the world with stories and pictures stitched together from my real life.
 To do that, I think deeply about the intersections of what we need from others and what they need from us as well as the intersections between history and now.

-Currently, I’m working on a middle grade historical fiction set in Nihonmachi, or Japantown, in 1930s Tacoma during the decade before the incarceration of that community in WWII.
+Recently, I worked on a middle grade historical fiction set in Nihonmachi, or Japantown, in 1930s Tacoma during the decade before the incarceration of that community in WWII.
 With a sprinkling of magical realism, the spirit of Tacoma’s hill narrates the story of the three children who struggle to find belonging in a world that doesn’t make it easy.
 Fortunately, they have the hill and many others to help them find each other and that true belonging.

 For 25 years, I worked with people learning English and many of those years I had the privilege of working with students from Japan.
 My experiences with those students altered the way I see the world and drive my fiction as well as the discoveries I’ve made about immigrant life in my communities.

 In my teaching today, I work with students of English from all backgrounds.
 Currently, I am most interested in those who struggle because of brain-based learning differences like dyslexia, and I explore this topic on my blog along with a other non-fiction pieces about how I find art and wonder in the every day.
 Often I use art journaling to untangle the toughest knots in my life–a practice I share here and in workshops in my community.

 Critters and Creative Extras:

 I live with my husband, son, three cats, two dogs, and a parrot.
 Yes, we are over pet capacity.
 But the cats are great writing companions, the dogs are good for walks after writing, and the bird makes a great dance partner.
 All of them make excellent story and drawing material.
 So we’ll keep them.